Skip links

 • 74% of the population of Equatorial Guinea speaks and learns the Spanish language as a second language.

-• 12.3% of the population of Equatorial Guinea (the vast majority) speak other indigenous languages, are not native speakers of the Spanish language, and need literacy or speak it with a marked mixture between this and a few languages.
+• 12.3% of the population of Equatorial Guinea (the vast majority) speak other indigenous languages, are not native speakers of the Spanish language, and need literacy or speak it with a marked mixture between this and a few other languages.

 QUICK NOTE…